scalacenter/scalac-profiling/README.md

 #### Report on concrete, inefficient macros
-Macro-generated code is usually inefficient because macro authors do not optimize for compactness and compile times and express the macro logic with Scala.
+Macro-generated code is usually inefficient because macro authors do not optimize for compactness and compile times and express the macro logic with high-level Scala.

-Instead, they could use low-level constructs that spare work to the compiler (manually generating getters and setters, code-generating shorter fresh names, spare use of `final` flags, explicitly typing all the members, avoiding the use of traits, et cetera).
+Instead, they could use low-level constructs that spare work to the compiler (manually generating getters and setters, code-generating shorter fresh names, spare use of `final` and `private[this]` flags, explicitly typing all the members, avoiding the use of traits, et cetera).

-Another efficiency of macros is that different call-sites that invoke a macro with the same inputs generate different trees with identical semantics.
-This lack of caching at the macro level is one of the main sources for inefficient code.
+A well-known problem of macros is that different call-sites that invoke a macro with the same inputs will generate different trees with identical semantics.
+This lack of caching at the macro level is one of the main problems affecting compile times.

 Ideally, this plugin would be able to:
 1. Identify inefficient expanded code with tree-size heuristics and the use